 Multisynch: Analog video monitors that can receive a wide range of display resolutions, usually including TV (NTSC).
-Color analog monitors accept separate red, green & blue (RGB) signals.
+Color analog monitors accept separate red, green, & blue (RGB) signals.

 Native Format: Electronic documents have an associated file structure defined by the original creating application.
 This file structure is referred to as the "native format" of the document.
-Because viewing or searching documents in the native format may require the original application (for example, viewing a Microsoft Word document may require the Microsoft Word application), documents may be converted to a neutral format as part of the record acquisition or archive process.
-"Static" formats (often called "imaged formats"), such as TIFF or PDF, are designed to retain an image of the document as it would look viewed in the original creating application but do not allow metadata to be viewed or the document information to be manipulated.
-In the conversion to static format, the metadata can be processed, preserved and electronically associated with the static format file.
-However, with technology advancements, tools and applications are becoming increasingly available to allow viewing and searching of documents in their native format, while still preserving all metadata.
+Because viewing or searching documents in the native format may require the original application (for example, viewing a Microsoft® Word document may require the Microsoft® Word application), documents may be converted to a neutral format as part of the record acquisition or archive process.
+"Static" format (often called "imaged format"), such as TIFF or PDF, are designed to retain an image of the document as it would look viewed in the original creating application but do not allow metadata to be viewed or the document information to be manipulated unless agreed-upon metadata and extracted text are preserved.
+In the conversion to static format, the metadata can be processed, preserved, and electronically associated with the static format file.
+However, with technology advancements, tools and applications are increasingly available to allow viewing and searching of documents in their native format, while still preserving pertinent metadata.
+It should be noted that not all ESI may be conducive to production in either the Native Format or imaged format, and some other form of production may be necessary.
+Databases, for example, often present such issues.
+See Form of Production and Load File.